thegreathowdini/anywheel/README.md

 <hr />
 <a name="python"/>

-## anywheel.py

-### Setup
-Download the script [here](anywheel.py).
-The script depends on the python [requests library](https://pypi.org/project/requests/), so make sure you've installed that.
-If you think you're all set, run the script without arguments. if you see the help message, you're good to go.

 ### Functions
 Run the script without arguments to see the help message, which enumerates the script's functions